 Personal Financial Management

-The staff of the Airman & Family Readiness Center at Grand Forks AFB are here to provide information, education, and one-on-one financial counseling to assist members and families in the maintenance of their personal financial readiness.
+The staff of the MF&RC at Grand Forks AFB are here to provide information, education, and one-on-one financial counseling to assist members and their families in the maintenance of their personal financial readiness.
 Services are designed to address pertinent financial management issues throughout an Air Force member's military lifecycle and into retirement.
-Financial readiness educational opportunities ranges from basic spend planning to long-term investing.
-Grand Forks AFB is also involved with the financial program "Military Saves", a program which emphasizes financial matters and the importance of becoming aware of maintaining a budget.
-The yearly program on installations runs in conjunction with the nation-wide program "America Saves".
-More information can be found at Military Saves.
+Financial readiness educational opportunities range from basic spend planning to long-term investing.

-The MFLC supports service members and their families through non-medical short-term, situational problem-solving counseling.
-They are masters level counselors, social workers, or family therapist who are available to assist with stress of deployments, family separation, children's behavioral issues, reunion, relationships, stress, anxiety, grief, daily issues, sibling and family concerns and much more.
+This program supports service members and their families through non-medical short-term, situational problem-solving counseling.
+They are masters-level counselors, social workers or family therapists who are available to assist with the stress of deployments, family separation, children's behavioral issues, reunion, relationships, stress, anxiety, grief, daily issues, sibling and family concerns and much more.
 Consultations and trainings are free and anonymous; no records are kept.

-Assists families with all aspects of casualty information and benefits.
-Also acts as the Survivor Benefit Program liaison, explaining to retirees and others families as appropriate, the SBP system, procedures and explanation thereof.
+This resource assists families with all aspects of casualty information and benefits.
+The Casualty Officer also acts as the Survivor Benefit Program liaison, explaining to retirees and others families, as appropriate, the SBP system, procedures and explanation thereof.

 Discovery Resource Center

-This multi-functional room is designed to support all base personnel and spouses with financial, employment relocation, and transitional informational services.
-The center is equipped with three CAC accessible computer stations, 2 printers, a variety of information and free WI-FI.
+This multi-functional room is designed to support all base personnel and spouses with financial, employment, relocation and transitional informational services.
+The center is equipped with computer stations, printer, and free WI-FI.